Chess is held Tuesday mornings beginning September 17

-- It is a great Social Option because more than 100 Westchester students participate from all grades.
+A great Social Option with over 75 Westchester students participating from all grades.

-- Regular lessons are provided by Brian “Mister J” Jerauld, chess instructor throughout the Kirkwood School District for over seven years.
+Regular lessons are provided by Brian “Mister J” Jerauld, chess instructor throughout the Kirkwood School District for over eight years.

 Advanced Group Instruction

-Back for its second season, the Westchester Chess Team is looking for rookies!
-Our advanced group meetings are designed as an introduction to competitive chess, including tournament rules and preparation, playing with clocks, and a focus on individual study and steady improvement.
+The Westchester Chess Team is looking for rookies!
+Our advanced group meetings are designed as an introduction to competitive chess, including tournament rules and preparation, with a focus on individual study and steady improvement.
 Last year, several of our members began competing in events around St. Louis, and Westchester made its first visit to the state championship tournament in the spring.
 We're always looking to bolster our roster.

 Professional training provided by Brian “Mister J” Jerauld:

-- Chess Instructor throughout the Kirkwood School District, including KHS and elementary gifted REACH program, for over seven years
+Chess Instructor throughout the Kirkwood School District, including KHS and elementary gifted REACH program, for over eight years

-Two advanced sessions across the 2018-19 school year held after school beginning in October.
+Two advanced sessions across the 2019-20 school year held Fridays after school, beginning in October.
 Recommended for the experienced and enthusiastic; 2nd Grade and older